methods hero image

 Dynamic Systems Development Method (DSDM)

-DSDM framework uses the famous Pareto principle - 80% of the system can be deployed in 20% of the time.
-It’s oriented toward rapid product delivery.
+The DSDM framework uses the famous Pareto principle: 80% of the system can be deployed in 20% of the time.
+It is oriented toward rapid product delivery.
 You won’t be surprised to hear that DSDM is all about client and team collaboration, frequent delivery, and integrated testing.

 One thing that puts DSDM out of the Lean and Scrum line is that the tasks can be removed from the backlog if they constrain the delivery of more important features.